 Jobs for Tennessee Graduates (JTG) places a career specialist in high schools to provide job readiness instruction, opportunities for leadership development, interventions to aid in school completion and post-graduation assistance.
 This program serves students who have been identified by school officials as having one or more barriers to success.
 Primary funding is on a cost-reimbursement basis by the State Department of Education and the Nashville Career Advancement Center along with donations from corporations and foundations.
-In recent years, the program was expanded to include selected middle school students at Cameron, Wright and Oliver Middle Schools.
-Through this initiative, students focus on career exploration.
+In recent years, the program was expanded to include middle school students enrolled in PACE, an after-school program focused on career exploration.
 The middle school program is funded by the Community Enhancement Fund and the Nashville After Zone Alliance.